arvindmittursundararajan/aquapulse/README.md

 - Environmental, societal, and operational metrics are tracked and surfaced in dashboards for transparent impact assessment.

 ### 6. **Societal Problem & Measurable Change**
-- Directly addresses plastic pollution, empowering communities and authorities with actionable intelligence and participatory tools.
+- Directly addresses algae , empowering communities and authorities with actionable intelligence and participatory tools.

 ### 7. **Clean, Intuitive, Accessible UI**
 - Minimalist, responsive design with multi-modal input and accessibility features.